ember91/libvrt/README.md

 * Easy to install - Use CMake, with no external dependencies
 * Complete - Implements full VRT standard
 * Heap friendly - No heap allocations
+* No printf - Neither stdout nor stderr output
+* Packet validation - But only if you want

 This library uses a packet terminology as follows:
 | Header: 1 word       |